prufrock123/Notes-Jan-2015/week4.md

     - reviewed: http://maprules1000.github.io/TIY-Jan-15-Class-Git-Pages/
     - exercise from today: https://github.com/TIY-Houston-Front-End-Engineering/Routing-1-Vanilla-and-Backbone
     - gh-pages version: http://tiy-houston-front-end-engineering.github.io/Routing-1-Vanilla-and-Backbone/

-    **Homework**
+    - **Homework**

         1. Complete and polish up your homework assignments (as much as you can, check with me if you have questions).
 You'll receive an email with a Status Report from me by 1pm.
         2. When you finish fixing your work, review: [map and filter](https://github.com/cjros/js-assignments/blob/master/three-part.js)
         3. Finally, create your own repo, and replicate http://maprules1000.github.io/TIY-Jan-15-Class-Git-Pages/ with Routing (Backbone).

         > Remember that the [exercise from today](https://github.com/TIY-Houston-Front-End-Engineering/Routing-1-Vanilla-and-Backbone) has an example Backbone Router.

 - Tuesday

-    **Homework**

-    1. TBD

 - Wednesday

-    **Homework**

-    1. TBD

 - Thursday

-    **Homework**

-    - TBD

 ---

+# Notes

 1. DOM Events, `addEventListener()`, and `$.on()`